-- all NVIDIA cards with CUDA support and a compute capability of 1.1 or higher - ATI/AMD Radeon HD 5000 and up and AMD Fusion processors - Intel HD Graphics 2500 or Intel HD Graphics 4000 and higher
+- all NVIDIA cards with support for OpenCL or CUDA with compute capability 2.0 or higher, including the latest drivers (minimum: NVIDIA Driver Release 346) - ATI/AMD Radeon HD 5000 or higher with the latest drivers (minimum: AMD Catalyst 14.4) - Intel HD Graphics 2500 or Intel HD Graphics 4000 or higher with the latest drivers

-Since computers can have multiple graphics cards, all available, supported cards on your computer are listed and can be selected under Graphics card.
+Computers can have multiple graphics cards, and therefore, all available, supported cards on your computer are listed and can be selected under Graphics card.
 Click Benchmark to compare acceleration between the processor and the selected graphics card.
 If the graphics card does not have sufficient memory or its drivers are outdated, benchmarking may not work correctly.